PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 - Deviation between measurement values and estimated state

 In order to perform a state estimation, the system should be observable.
-If the system is not observable, the calculation will raise a sparse matrix error, since the matrix reprensentation of the system is too sparse to solve - in particular when it is singular.
-Simply said, observability means that the number of measurements should be larger than or equal to the number of unknowns.
-For each node, there are two unknowns, `u` and `u_angle`, so the following equations should be met:
+If the system is not observable, the calculation will raise a sparse matrix error; the matrix reprensentation of the system is too sparse to solve and particular so when it is singular.
+In short, meeting the requirement of observability indicates that the system is either an overdetermined system (when the number of measurements is larger than the number of unknowns) or a balanced system (when the number of measurements is equal to the number of unknowns).
+For each node, there are two unknowns, `u` and `u_angle`, so the following conditions should be met:

 $$
    \begin{eqnarray}